- The new construction building process in the Triangle

 - Final walk through

-- Keys to buyer when deed is recorded.
+- Buyer gets keys when deed is recorded.
 Usually several hours after closing.

-- Builder call backs for one year warranty by NC law
+- Builder call backs for one year new construction warranty by NC law

 Decide on a neighborhood and builder

 Large national or regional builders are often called production or tract builders.
 There are some very good production builders.
-Examples of production builders in the Triangle are Cal Atlantic, Pulte, DR Horton, Beazer, Toll Brothers, NV Homes and Drees.
-These big builders usually have many structural options priced (changes to the plan that are necessary for the building permit) and you can’t make changes to their plans other than what is presented.
-Other changes are design center options.
-These are decorating options and plan changes that aren’t structural.
+Examples of production builders in the Triangle are Cal Atlantic, Pulte, M/I Homes, Lennar, DR Horton, Beazer, Toll Brothers, NV Homes and Drees.
+These big builders have priced many structural options (changes to the plan that are necessary for the building permit).
+These are usually the only structural changes allowed.

-Custom and semi custom builders provide many options and sometimes their architect will design the plan exactly as you want it.
+Custom and semi custom new construction builders have many options, Sometimes the builders architect will design the plan exactly as you want it.
+In the Triangle a couple of my favorite custom builders are Wardson Construction and Homes by Dickerson .

 There are many questions to ask the builders representative if you have narrowed down your neighborhood choices.

-- What features are included in the base price of the homes?
+- What are the included features in the base price of the homes?

 - How much does the typical buyer spend on design center options?